VILA-Lab/ATLAS/README.md

 ## Data Generation
 For our project, we initially crafted a set of principled, foundational questions manually to establish a robust baseline.
 These questions were carefully crafted to cover a wide range of topics and complexities, ensuring a comprehensive starting point for our instruction generation process.
 Following this, we used the GPT-4 API to expand our question repository.
 It was tasked with generating new questions that were semantically and thematically related to our manually created ones.

+##Contributing
+We welcome contributions and suggestions to improve our principles and expand the dataset.